graciofilipe/iwoc/Answers.md

 So following this strategy, 36% of the leads called are predicted to sign up.
 That is considerably better than the current overall sign up rate of 29%. (but obviously, restricting the calls to the top 1000 most likely might represent lower total volume)

 ### If you could choose the agents to make those calls, who would you choose?
 Why?
 [3]
-The sophisticated way to do this would be the following:
+If one cared only about maximising the sign ups, the sophisticated way to do this would be the following:
 * build a model again which this time includes "agent" as a feature.
 * make predictions on the probability of sign up by testing each agent for each lead.
 As a result we'd know what is the agent that maximises the probability of sign up for each lead
 * have each lead be called by the agent that most maximises it's sign up OR